 Hiring a South Carolina Personal Injury Attorney

 If you were in an accident and you believe you suffered a traumatic brain injury, or were diagnosed with one, you need a skilled South Carolina personal injury attorney.
 You can’t necessarily protect yourself from a brain injury that occurs during an accident, but you can take the proper steps after to ensure you receive proper medical attention afterward.
-The attorneys at Elrod Pope Law Firm are experienced in dealing with traumatic brain injury claims.
+The attorneys at Elrod Pope Accident & Injury Attorneys are experienced in dealing with traumatic brain injury claims.
 Please contact us today to schedule a consultation.